Pulse oximetry for perioperative monitoring

 There is evidence to support use of pulse oximetry for detecting hypoxaemia and other related events.
 However, there is no evidence to suggest that oximetry affects patient related outcomes.

 The use of pulse oximetry in perioperative monitoring is very common in routine clinical practice.
 The aim of the review was to assess the effects of perioperative monitoring with pulse oximetry and to identify the adverse outcomes that might be prevented or improved by the use of pulse oximetry.

-Adults, Both sexes, Cardiovascular diseases, Conflict, Earthquake, Extreme violence, Genitourinary and gynaecologic diseases, Health, Injuries (all), Logistics, Nervous system and neurologic diseases, Other injuries, Pain and anaesthesia, Respiratory diseases, Skin infections
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Conflict, Earthquake, Extreme violence/Accidents, Genitourinary and gynaecologic conditions, Health, Injuries (all), Logistics, Nervous system and neurologic conditions, Other injuries, Pain and anaesthesia, Respiratory conditions, Skin infections